jrpool/testarido/README.md

 #### Configuration

-The possible act types, and the requirements for acts of each type, are defined in the `actSpecs` object created by the `actSpecs.js` file.
+The requirements for acts of each type are defined in the `actSpecs` object created by the `actSpecs.js` file.
 The `actSpecs` object has two properties: `etc` and `tools`.
-The `etc` property defines the requirements for both act types.
+The `etc` property defines the requirements for the two act types.
 The `tools` property defines additional requirements for acts of type `tool`.

 #### Branching acts